-At December 31, 2022 and 2021, the Company held certain equity investments with readily determinable market values of \$17 million and \$75 million, respectively.
-In 2022, 2021, and 2020, the Company recorded mark-to-market investment gains on these investments of \$11 million and \$5 million, and losses of \$27 million, respectively.
+The Company held certain equity investments with readily determinable market values at December 31, 2023 and 2022, of \$16 million and \$17 million, respectively.
+In 2023, the Company recorded a mark-to-market loss on these investments of \$1 million, and mark-to-market gains of \$11 million and \$5 million in 2022 and 2021, respectively.

-The Company also held investments without readily determinable market values of \$42 million and \$36 million at December 31, 2022 and 2021, respectively.

-In 2022, the Company sold certain of these investments for cash proceeds of approximately \$62 million, including its remaining investment in the common stock of AF, and recorded a net loss of \$4 million.
+The Company also held investments without readily determinable market values of \$20 million and \$42 million at December 31, 2023 and 2022, respectively.
+In 2023, the Company recorded a net loss of \$1 million on these investments.
+In 2022, the Company sold certain of these investments for cash proceeds of approximately \$62 million, including its remaining investment in the common stock of Alexander Forbes, and recorded a net loss of \$4 million.